nchikurova/UScolleges/README.md

 Finally, I colored the US News top 50 data points with red, so the user can see other colleges next to these data points that could be more affordable with the same potential income.

+*The link to the US News top 50 colleges shows best colleges of 2023, as an example.

 ## Limitations & expectations
 Not each state has colleges from the US News top 50 list.
 So, there is a chance that user will not see them.
 To explore more affordable options further, I would need to create another visualization or think about adding some features to this one.